holepunchto/pear-docs/building-blocks/autobase.md

 #### **`await base.append(value, [clock], [input])`**

-Append a new value to the autobase.
+Appends a new value to the autobase.

 * `clock`: The causal clock defaults to base.latest.

 #### **`const clock = await base.latest([input1, input2, ...])`**

-Generate a causal clock linking the latest entries of each input.
+Generates a causal clock linking the latest entries of each input.

 `latest` will update the input Hypercores (`input.update()`) prior to returning the clock.